sapphirecat/quilt-draw/PLANS.md

 The Quilt tab would then have a way to associate blocks, whether that's a simple A/B checkerboard (and 2-block limit) at first, or a complete set of tools for putting blocks on the preview.

-### Print Tab

-With tabs and especially multiple blocks,
-"just hit Print" is not as helpful as it could be.
-We should have a dedicated tab with all of the blocks in view, and no cruft to hide with `@print` rules.

 ### On-the-Point Mode